Andernach is a city with 30 inhabitants and is located on the Rhine.

 Edible parks for the cities of the future?

 How about if there were small edible plants in many cities?
-For example Baumallmenden?
-Places where people can meet to harvest fruit, berries or nuts and to exchange ideas?
+For example tree commons?
+Places where people can meet to harvest fruit, berries or nuts and exchange ideas?
 Places where young people can relate to nature and our food again?
-Such tree commons could connect us with our history, with times when gardens and trees made an important contribution to nutrition.
-And who knows: Perhaps the importance of local nutrition will increase again, then it would be good if there were already many trees in our settlements.
+Such tree commons could connect us to our history, to times when gardens and trees made important contributions to nutrition.
+And who knows: Maybe the importance of local food will increase again, then it would be good if there were already many trees in our settlements.

 Here is another Ted talk about what is probably the first edible city: How we can eat our landscapes.
 In 2008 this project was created in Todmorden under the name Incredible edible.